eegli/tinyparse/readme.md

 Definitions from [CLI Flags Explained](https://oclif.io/blog/2019/02/20/cli-flags-explained#short-flag).

-Tinyparse allows both **positional arguments** and **long or short flags** that start with a hyphen (`-`).
+Tinyparse allows both **positional arguments** and **long or short flags**, which start with a hyphen (`-`).
 A valid flag-value pair consists of a flag followed by the flag value, separated by a whitespace.
 The order of flag + arg pairs does not matter.

 All arguments until the first flag are considered positional arguments.
 Later "positional" arguments that follow a flag value are ignored (see example below).